 The idea behind this page is to provide a means where people can attempt to make contact with others interested in researching the same lines, the same related topics.
-Perhaps here a missing link that you are wondering about could be found from the files of another interested researcher.
+Perhaps a missing link that you are wondering about could be found in the files of another interested researcher or researchers.

 Perhaps a more “in your face” way of asking questions of people than the up to now more typical Massive emailing to F/F/F Mailing Members.